Important Notice Regarding COVID-19 (Vaccinations, Testing, Treatment ) and UC SHIP

 or use your UC SHIP Mobile App to access Anthem’s website, your health insurance ID card, SHC and other Wellness, Health and Counseling Services websites and other useful health related information.

-Please refer to the PDF document below for the AY 2018-19 referral guidelines and requirements that became effective 9-24-2018.
+Please refer to the PDF document below for the AY 2020-21 referral guidelines and requirements.
 The guidelines are the same for both the undergraduate and graduate plans.
+The referral guidelines have been slightly modified in consideration of COVID-19 and the fact that many students will be distance-learning during one or more terms.
 Please note that referrals are required for medical care rendered to a student if the student is beyond fifty (50) miles from campus.
 However, a visit to SHC is not required in order to obtain a referral under these circumstances.
 If the student is within fifty (50) miles from campus, then it is expected that the student will receive medical care at SHC.
 Students also require a referral for mental health services rendered outside of SHC.
 However, the fifty (50) mile "rule" does not apply to mental health services.
 In other words, if students are within fifty (50) miles from campus, there is no expectation nor a requirement that the student be seen by a mental health provider at SHC.
 Exceptions to the referral requirements are referenced below and in the document.

 Exceptions to the Referral Requirements

 - Services provided in a hospital emergency department or urgent care center for treatment of a sudden, serious or acute medical or mental health injury, illness or condition.
-The student must return to the SHC for necessary follow-up care.
+The student must return to the SHC for necessary follow-up care unless the student is living out-of-area and remote learning due to COVID-19.

 - Pharmacy services